j4imefoo/whirlcmd/README.md

 - Add option `cli.api.http-enable=true` to `whirlpool-cli-config.properties`
 - Create a new Onion service that will give access to our port 8898
 - Leave whirlpool-cli running in tmux or screen
+- We need tor running on the client machine

 ## Configuration
 All configurable parameters can be found in the script